 - Scroll to the Committee section near the bottom of the page.

 - Click the Delete Review button next to a reviewer to remove their review from the system.
-This is a permanent action and will remove their review.

 Viewing Reviewer Conflicts